-behind once more later in the day during the 400 meter.

 during the 400 meter.

 "I was just done.
-I got around 250 meters in and just wasn't feeling good." she said of her second event.
-"Had 100 left and just thought 'I could lay down right now.'
-But fin-ished it and that was good.
+I got around 250 meters in and just wasn't feeling good," she said of her second event.
+"Had 100 left and just thought 'I could lay down right now."
+But finished it and that was good.
 That girl was a good runner, she had a lot of stamina.
-I tried to get in front off the start, sometimes it works, some-time ait, and I was dead by the end." the end.
+I tried to get in front off the start, sometimes it works, sometimes it doesn't, and I was dead by the end."

-Pope Francis' Maeve O'Sullivan Pope Francis' Mawe O'Sullivan had a simi lead entering the final straightaway.
+Pope Francis' Maeve O'Sullivan Pope Francis' Maeve O'Sullivan had a slim lead entering the final straightaway.
 Boudreau gave her a quick look over the Hurricane's right shoulder and just couldn't overcome.
-O'Sullivan crossed in 1:0.6 is to Boudreau's 1:02.83.
-It was a three-event day for Bou-dreau, who also sprinted herself into the 100-meter dash final with a 13.78 in prelims.
-She finished the final heat seventh overall in 14.07. ending a 19-point day.
+O'Sullivan crossed in 101.65 to Boudreau's 102.83.
+It was a three-event day for Boudreau, who also sprinted herself into the 100-meter dash final with a 13.78 in prelims.
+She finished the final heat seventh overall in 14.07, ending a 19-point day.